-The Experiential Education Program is designed to assist in connecting students and employers in developing career-related learning opportunities in internship, cooperative education (co-op), or externship experiences.
+The Internship & Experiential Education is designed to assist in connecting students and employers in developing career-related learning opportunities in an internship, cooperative education (co-op), volunteer, service-learning, or externship experiences.
 The classifications sometimes vary depending upon the academic discipline.
-All positions are carefully supervised, professional-level and structured in which the student sets intentional learning goals and actively reflects on what has been learned.
+All positions are carefully supervised, professional-level, and structured in which the student sets intentional learning goals and actively reflects on what has been learned.

-At the University of Kentucky, there are two forms of internship opportunities offered to students:
+At the University of Kentucky, there are two forms of experience opportunities offered to students:

-Academic Internships: An academic internship indicates that a student will be seeking credit for a career-related experience.
-This process includes creating a Learning Contract, obtaining department approval, receiving faculty supervision, submitting a time sheet and receiving an employer evaluation.
-An academic internship may be either paid or unpaid.
-Academic internships are typically done on a general elective, Pass/Fail basis with the amount of acceptable credit hours determined by the student’s college or department.
+Academic Experiences: An academic experience indicates that a student will be seeking academic credit for a career-related experience.
+This process includes creating a Learning Contract, obtaining department approval, obtaining a UK Sponsor, submitting completed field hours, and receiving an employer evaluation.
+An academic experience may be either paid or unpaid.
+Academic experiences are typically done on a general elective, Pass/Fail basis with the number of acceptable credit hours determined by the student’s college or department.

-Non-Credit Internships: A non-credit internship implies that a student will be working for the benefit of experience gained, but not for any type of academic recognition.
+Non-Credit Experiences: A non-credit experience implies that a student will be working for the benefit of experience gained, but not for any type of academic recognition.
 In this case, the employer should consider the intern as they would any other temporary employee.
 This option may be preferable to a student who does not need additional credit hours.
-Non-credit internships must be paid in order to comply with U.S. Department of Labor laws.
-Exceptions made are those internship positions affiliated with non-profit organizations.
+Non-credit experiences are often paid in order to comply with U.S. Department of Labor laws.
+Exceptions made are those experience positions affiliated with non-profit organizations.

-By participating in this mutually-beneficial program, you become part of the educational process, sharing your valuable expertise and teaching students about your profession.
+By participating, you become part of the educational process, sharing your valuable expertise, and teaching students about your profession.
 Offering experiential learning opportunities helps students:

 How Can You Participate?